k0shk0sh/FastAccess/README.md

 and i'll gladly review it.
 - Bugs, Bugs & Bugs.
 Please submit an issue ticket if you find a bug.

+# How to build

+1- Fork the project.

+2- Open it from Android Studio (2.2.2 or above recommended).

+3- Change Package Name.

+4- Create Firebase & download **google-service.json** file and copy it to app folder.

+5- build & run.

+6- enjoy.

 # Copyright Notice

 Copyright (C) 2015 Kosh.